Eth4nplays/simai_convert/README.md

 # Simai Convert
-Converts a simai chart to import into a Scratch maimai simulator: https://scratch.mit.edu/projects/1270407926/
+Converts a simai chart to import into a Scratch maimai simulator: https://scratch.mit.edu/projects/1270407926/ You can use the web version here: https://eth4nplays.github.io/simai_convert/ or follow the instructions below to use the Python version.

 ## Installation Guide
 - Clone this repo